NetInventors/sw.ext.neti_tool_kit/README.md

 ## Install:
 1. If you haven't already, download and install our free plugin "[NetiFoundation](http://store.shopware.com/detail/index/sArticle/162025)" from the Shopware Community Store
-2. Download via Shopware Store, [here](https://github.com/NetInventors/sw.ext.neti_tool_kit/releases/latest) or clone this repository to the
+2. Download this plugin via [Shopware Store](http://store.shopware.com/detail/index/sArticle/163077) or clone this repository to the
 *"engine/Shopware/Plugins/Core"* folder, **remember to name the plugin folder "NetiToolKit"** and install through the Plugin Manager

 ## Configuration: